An Insider's Guide: Things to do in Hackney

 Cycle along the canal

 Hackney has the highest number of cyclists in all of London, so why not jump on a Boris bike and cycle along the canal?
 Exploring Victoria Park is an absolute must for nature lovers, either on foot or by bike.
 Pavillion Cafe is the place to eat here: sample their homemade bread, sit by the pond and perhaps even brave a pedalo ride.
+Stay in a nearby Hackney home like The Debut and make a routine of your morning cycle along the canal.

 Visit a Dalston picture house

 Looking for a chilled weekend activity and wondering what is there to do in Hackney on a Saturday that fits the bill?
 Head to the cinema in Dalston - The Rio is a Grade II Independent Art Deco picture house and shows classic films alongside contemporary.
 And perhaps grab a slice of pizza next door at Voodoo Rays.
-Dalston is where all the cool kids go to party, however if you feel like something slightly more grown-up cool then opt to stay in a handpicked Plum Guide home a little more north into Stoke Newington.
+Dalston is where all the cool kids go to party, however if you feel like something slightly more grown-up cool then opt to stay in a handpicked Plum Guide home like Catch A Falling Star a little more north into Stoke Newington.
 Ruby's is a basement speakeasy that serves dangerous cocktails and is an easy place to lose a few hours.
 Further north is HighWater, a dimly lit and elegant cocktail and wine bar, where you can kick back and get comfy in a leather booth and enjoy the luxury of table service.

 Barter for some fresh blooms